terascope/teraslice/docs/packages/ts-transforms/plugins.md

+---
+title: Transform Plugins
-## Plugins
+sidebar_label: Plugins
+---

-General Plugin Structure, generally the transform/validation operation would be in a seperate file
+> General Plugin Structure, generally the transform/validation operation would be in a seperate file

 PluginFile.ts
 ```ts